kmax12/kmax12.github.io/content/posts/reading-audiobooks.md

 Nevertheless, the distinction between reading versus listening to a book recently sparked a debate with friends, so I know I'm not the only one interested in unpacking this semantic quagmire.

-There is an unspoken etiquette when saying you _read an audiobook_ and I will attempt to document here.
+There is an unspoken etiquette when saying you _read an audiobook_ and I will attempt to document it here.

 **1\.
 Don't say you read an audiobook to impress**